-52.222-37 Employment Reports on Veterans (FEB 2016).
-This clause applies if this contract is \$150,000 or more, unless exempted by rules, regulations, or orders of the Secretary of Labor.
+52.222-37 Employment Reports on Veterans (JUN 2020).
+This clause applies if this contract is valued at or above the threshold specified in FAR 22.1303(a) on the date of subcontract award, unless exempted by rules, regulations, or orders of the Secretary of Labor.